WrestleMania 36: Impact of the COVID-19 pandemic

-Announced on March 7, 2019, the event was originally scheduled to take place at the Raymond James Stadium in Tampa, Florida solely on April 5, 2020, and was to air live.
+Announced on March 7, 2019, the event was originally scheduled to take place at Raymond James Stadium in Tampa, Florida on April 5, 2020, and was to air live.
 As a result of the COVID-19 pandemic, other wrestling promotions began to cancel or postpone their shows in an attempt to prevent further spreading of the COVID-19 virus.
 This became true after the National Basketball Association (NBA) suspended its season after two of its players tested positive for COVID-19 which caused a massive ripple effect, effectively shutting down the vast majority of the sports world within five days.
-In speaking with the Tampa Bay Times regarding how this outbreak could affect WrestleMania 36, WWE's Chief Brand Officer Stephanie McMahon said of this "The health and safety of not only our fan base, but also our superstars, really does come first ...
+In speaking with the Tampa Bay Times regarding how this outbreak could affect WrestleMania 36, WWE's Chief Brand Officer Stephanie McMahon said "The health and safety of not only our fan base, but also our superstars, really does come first ...
 We don't want to put anyone in a bad situation ever, regardless of the circumstance.
 Those are not risks worth taking".
 WWE's Executive Vice President of Special Events John Saboor further noted that they were constantly monitoring global events.
 A meeting was held by Tampa officials on March 12 to determine the fate of WrestleMania 36; it was decided that the event would still proceed as planned, barring that the situation did not worsen in a week's time.
 Hillsborough County Commissioner Les Miller further stated that if the situation was not any better by the following week, they would "pull the plug" on WrestleMania 36 if WWE did not do it themselves.
-WWE then stated that they had a contingency plan ready in case the event was canceled.
+WWE then stated that there was a contingency plan ready in case the event was canceled.